Eco Friendly Gift Wrap Ideas

 Christmas gift wrapped in butcher paper and raffia bow.

-I know, that's not a very merry statistic.
-But it is one we can do something about this holiday season, without crimping our festive style too much.
-By simply using eco friendly gift wrap and choosing sustainable gifts, we'll be sending a lot less waste into our landfills.
+That's not a very merry statistic.
+But we can do something about it this holiday season without crimping our festive style too much.

 I doubt I'm the only person who's felt more than a tad Grinch-like come Christmas morning when my garbage cans are at their festive best, filled with shiny, multicolored gift wrapping I can't dispose of in the fireplace safely, so off they go to our landfills.